iHani/mobile-flashcards/README.md

 ├── CONTRIBUTING.md
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── README.md - This file.
-├── CONTRIBUTING.md
-├── CONTRIBUTING.md
-├── CONTRIBUTING.md
-├── public
-│   ├── favicon.ico # React Icon, You may change if you wish.
-│   ├── index.html # DO NOT MODIFY
-│   └── manifest.json
 └── src
     ├── actions
     │   └── index.js # All action generators.